 Out of Control Stress

-It’s time (finally!) to discuss what to do when you find yourself in the middle of an angry outburst.
+It’s time—finally!—to discuss what to do when you find yourself having an angry outburst.

-Although we’ve discussed many steps to bring harmony to our relationships, you will still get angry now and then.
-It doesn’t matter how many hours you meditate in a day—you can’t completely eliminate anger.
+Although we have discussed several steps to make our relationships harmonious, you will still get angry every so often.
+It doesn’t matter how many hours you meditate in a day, you can’t completely eliminate anger.
 It’s a part of life.

 The first step of anger management is simply to calm down.

-When you’re angry, your mind and body are ready to fight.
-If you don’t calm down soon, you’ll end up doing some serious damage.
+When you are angry, your mind and body are ready to fight.
+If you don’t calm down soon, you’ll end up making the situation worse.

 - Slowly count to 10.

-- Take a timeout and sit away from others.
+- Take a timeout, sitting away from others.

-- Distract yourself by going for a walk, taking a shower, writing or drawing.
+- Distract yourself by going for a walk, working out, writing, or drawing.

-The second step of anger management is to fix the underlying issue.
+The second step of anger management is to fix the underlying problem.

 There is no packaged formula here.
-It all depends on your situation and why you are angry.
+It all depends on why you are angry.

 Is it a trivial argument with a random stranger?
-I am embarrassed to admit it, but I’ve screamed at delivery agents and Uber drivers.
-Don’t make my mistakes.
+I’m embarrassed to admit it, but I’ve screamed at delivery agents and Uber drivers.
+Don’t make the same mistakes.

-Finally, keep in mind that sharing honest feedback doesn’t require you to destroy your precious relationships.
+Finally, the book reminds us that sharing honest feedback doesn’t require you to destroy your precious relationships.
 It’s possible to speak openly and to be respectful, at the same time.

 Over to You